 The application consists of a series of essay questions, a resume, a transcript, and one letter of recommendation.

 Note: This is a highly competitive fellowship; only 20 juniors are selected each year.
-In 2015, 135 students applied and there was a 14% acceptance rate.
+In 2018, 135 students applied, representing an approximate 20% acceptance rate.
 Applicants not selected may be referred to other Vassar fellowship and funding sources.

 The Tananbaum Family Leadership Program for Work and Development is made possible through the generosity of Steven Tananbaum '87 and Lisa Tananbaum.